 Seek out evaluations from previous patients, and don’t forget to ask for proof of competence before you make an appointment.
 You are paying the bill.
 You have a right to know everything there is to know about your dentist’s training and experience.
 US citizens traveling across the border into Mexico should be particularly wary of unreliable clinics in border towns, where the sheer volume of patients has led to the rise of less-than-reputable "me-too" clinics.

-As there are often delays in dental work, plan a few extra days at your treatment site.
-Some treatments, such as implants, require two or more steps with weeks or months in between.
+As there are sometimes surprises in dental work resulting in delays, plan a few extra days at your treatment site.
+Some procedures, such as implants, require two or more steps with weeks or months in between.
 Find out in advance how many visits you’ll need and the interval between them.
 Ask yourself whether traveling twice or three times for dental care suits your budget and saves you money overall.

-Even with the best of dentists, bad things can happen after dental treatments.
+Even with the best of dentists, bad things can sometimes happen after dental treatments.
 Fillings fall out.
 Crowns come loose.
 If something goes wrong after you return home from dental travel, you have only two options: get the problem fixed at home or travel again.
 Some overseas clinics will make repairs free of charge or at low cost, but you’ll still pay additional travel costs.
-Make sure you allow for possible return travel when you plan your dental travel budget.
+Make sure you allow for possible return travel when you plan your dental travel budget, and be sure to keep your home town dental specialist informed of your medical travel decisions.

 Continuity of Care—Critical to Success